MABDesigns/MABDesigns/README.md

 # 💫 About Me:
 Passionate full-stack engineer with 5+ years of hands-on experience in developing scalable websites / applications using a wide range of front-end and back-end skills like HTML, CSS, PHP, JavaScript, etc. Developed lot of websites such as Chadli Bendjedid University website and Bikaimport company.
-Looking to further enhance framework skills as the future full stack developer.<br><br>    🔭 I’m currently working on JAVA Desktop Apps<br><br>    🌱 I’m currently learning Codelgniter<br><br>    👨‍💻 All of my projects are available at https://github.com/MABDesigns<br><br>    📫 How to reach me bdeiramostephamine@pm.me<br>
+Looking to further enhance framework skills as the future full stack developer.<br><br>    🔭 I’m currently working on JAVA Desktop Apps<br><br>    🌱 I’m currently learning CodeIgniter<br><br>    👨‍💻 All of my projects are available at https://github.com/MABDesigns<br><br>    📫 How to reach me bdeiramostephamine@pm.me<br>

 ## 🌐 Socials: